Achilles Tendon Surgery and

 This surgical technique is done during open Achilles tendon surgery.
 To perform a debulking or debridement the surgeon will cut away any damaged/inflamed tissue and scrape down any calcium deposits (bone spurs) that have grown on your heel.
 Scar tissue may be removed from the sheath surrounding the tendon, from the tendon itself or from both surfaces.

-Debulking or debridement of the Achilles tendon is used as a last resort, if all methods of conservative therapy have been exhausted.
+Debulking or debridement of the Achilles tendon is used as a last resort, if all methods of conservative treatment options have been exhausted.

 This procedure is typically used for conditions such as Tendocalcaneal bursitis, Achilles Tendinitis, Achilles (mid-point or insertional) Tendonosis and in some cases when the tendon has ruptured as well.